DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-0,0002% of users of the French language version of Wikipedia were active contributors, i.e. users having edited at least five entries during the past month.[^12] The number of users having edited fr.wikipedia.org three times a day is only 773 per 20 million visitors.
-This is still a far greater number than the amount of editors of the French encyclopedia site universalis.fr and may explain the relatively high quality of Wikipedia articles.
+0,0002% of users of the French language version of Wikipedia were active contributors, i.e. users having edited at least five entries during the past month.[^12] The number of users having edited fr.wikipedia.org three times a day is only 713 per 20 million visitors.
+This is still a far greater number than the amount of editors of the French encyclopedia Universalis.fr and may explain the relatively high quality of Wikipedia articles.
 Nonetheless it represents only a tiny minority of the general population.
 This phenomenon can be observed with the majority of the Internet’s content production mechanisms, whether blogs,